tony-sull/astro-fathom/README.md

 ### Environment variables

 It's common to keep analytics events separate for different deployment environments - for example `test`, `staging`, and `production`.
-We recommend using the environment variables listed below to configure the correct `site` and `trackingUrl`, keeping your analytics configuration in the same place as your other environment configuration variables.
+We recommend using the environment variables listed below to configure the correct `site`, keeping your analytics configuration in the same place as your other environment configuration variables.

 ### Available options